 Fleets live or die by their cost per mile.
-So far, Tesloop’s total cost per mile for maintenance has come in at around $0.06.
+Tesloop’s maintenance cost per mile comes in around $0.06.
 That’s in line with industry averages for conventional vehicles, says John Wuich, head of fleet analytics for Donlen, a subsidiary of Hertz.
-But the company’s EVs are logging less time in the garage, since they don’t need oil changes and other services, while blazing far past the 100,000-mile mark after which most fleets sell off cars to keep down the total maintenance costs.
+But the company’s EVs are logging less time in the garage, since they don’t need oil changes and other services, while blazing far past the 100,000-mile mark after which most fleets sell off cars to keep down maintenance expenses.

-If EVs continued to perform well past this point, the economics of the car market could change.
-Lower fuel prices and more durable vehicles could, theoretically, push total cost of ownership below conventional vehicles.
+If EVs continued to perform well past this point, the economics of the car market will change.
+Lower fuel prices and more durable vehicles could push ownership costs below conventional vehicles.

 Sonnad predicts Tesloop’s Model 3 fleet will see total costs (which includes depreciation, or how much value the car loses before its sold) fall as low as $0.18 to $0.25 per mile after driving past 500,000 miles.
 That’s less than premium brands such as Mercedes, and even lower than the $0.32 to $0.35 for standard sedans.
-If high-mileage EVs can be outfitted with cheap refurbished battery packs, Sonnad predicts high-mileage cars that can retain their value will transform the car market collapsing the residual values of used gas cars.
+If high-mileage EVs can be outfitted with cheap refurbished battery packs, high-mileage cars may retain their value far batter than gasoline cars, leading to rapid depreciation of used conventional vehicles.

 Big questions remain about the cost of replacement batteries (if they must be replaced at all), charging infrastructure, depreciation, and matching the right types of vehicles for customers.
 But interest is there, Giesie argues.
 “We’re keeping a close eye on it,” he said.
 “We do think it will be some part of fleet vehicles in the future.”

-Clarification: Tesloop’s current fleet has driven a cumulative 2.5 million miles, although earlier estimates in this article included mileage for vehicles not currently in service as well.
-Enterprise Fleet Management provided Quartz with an incorrect spelling of Dain Giesie’s name.
-This has been corrected.
+Correction: Enterprise Fleet Management provided Quartz with an incorrect spelling of Dain Giesie’s name.
+This has been fixed.